huggingface/transformers/docs/source/preprocessing.rst

 Everything you always wanted to know about padding and truncation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have seen the command that will work for most cases (pad your batch to the length of the maximum sentence and
+We have seen the commands that will work for most cases (pad your batch to the length of the maximum sentence and

 truncate to the maximum length the mode can accept).
 However, the API supports more strategies if you need them.
 The
 three arguments you need to know for this are :obj:`padding`, :obj:`truncation` and :obj:`max_length`.